Decoding Letters of Credit

-An advising bank in the seller’s nation receives the LC after it is sent from the buyer’s bank.
+An advising bank in the seller’s nation receives the LC after sending it from the buyer’s bank.

 The Uniform Commercial Code (UCC) governs the treatment of letters of credit in the United States.
-The bank representing the buyer acts as the issuing bank and sends the LC to the bank representing the seller in the seller’s country.
+The bank representing the buyer acts as the issuing bank.
+It sends the LC to the bank representing the seller in the seller’s country.
 This bank acts as the advising bank and notifies the seller that the LC has arrived.
-This is the first step in opening a Letter of Credit, which serves to safeguard both buyers and sellers in International transactions and facilitates the smooth flow of goods and services throughout the world.
+This is the first step in opening a Letter of Credit, which safeguards both buyers and sellers in International transactions and facilitates the smooth flow of goods and services worldwide.

 How Does a Letter of Credit Work?

 Using a financial instrument called a Letter of Credit to guarantee payment between a buyer and a seller in a transaction is standard procedure when doing business worldwide.